CptPalindrome/HonBot/README.md

 - For the food command, replace "mystery" with "plain" to remove sides and whatnot.

+### acro

+- Honbar will provide a series of letters ranging from 3-5 letters long.

+- You enter words that match the pattern (as if an acronym) and then vote once the submission period is over.
+Who will win!?

 ### git

 - Posts the link to the git repo for HonBot's amazing source code & well formulated readme notes.
 AKA this!